 When we first moved to Berlin, I was in wonder at everything this new world had to offer.
 The free museums, the quirkiness, the street food!
 But there was one notable exception to our happiness.
-We had left behind a cat and our flat just didn't feel like home without a furry friend.
+We had left behind our cat (temporarily) and our apartment just didn't feel like home without a furry friend.

 Here is everything you need to know if you want to adopt a pet in Germany.

 Most major German cities have a Tierheim which also functions as a Tierschutzverein (animal protection union).
 This means they not only offer care for common domestic pets like cats and dogs, but provide a shelter for all animals in need, periodically fostering everything from monkeys to pigs.

 Tierheims are the ideal place to adopt a pet, but German animal shelters also provide services for lost and found pets, pet sitters, vet services and vaccinations, emergency room for livestock, and even pet cemeteries.

 Berlin's main Tierheim, opened in 2001, is located outside of the city - not the easiest journey by public transport.
 We stepped off the bus in what looked like the middle of nowhere.

 Following basic road signs, we located the massive modern complex.
 All giant hexagonal cement blocks and sprawling gravel walkways, this site was even the setting for the futuristic film, Aeon Flux.
 The filmmakers were so impressed by the site's inventive design and the work of architect Dietrich Bangert that they helped raise funds for the shelter.